andrewwormald/workflow/README.md

-# Workflow

 ![alt text](./logo/workflow.png)

-Workflow is a Golang workflow framework that encompasses these main features:
+## Workflow is a Golang workflow framework that encompasses these main features:

-## Features
 - Defining small units of work called "Steps"
 - Consumer management and graceful shutdown
 - Supports event streaming platforms such as Kafka and Reflex (or you can write your own implementation of the EventStreamer interface!)